Can I buy my parents’ house under market value?

-But if your parents plan to sell the house to you for under market value, they will essentially "gift you" the rest of the property.
-For example, your parents' house is worth £200,000 and they sell it to you for £150,000.
-This means they are gifting you £50,000.
+If your parents plan to sell their house to you for under market value, they will essentially gift the rest of the property to you.
+For example, if your parents' house is worth £200,000 and they sell it to you for £150,000, this means they are gifting you £50,000.

-In addition, even though your parents may own their home, there may be some homes that cannot be gifted because of restrictions, such as retirement homes.
-Your lawyer will advise you on any restrictions when they check the title to the property.
+In addition, even though your parents may own their home, there may be some homes that cannot be gifted because there are restrictions on how they can be used, such as retirement homes.
+Your conveyancing solicitor will advise you of any restrictions like this when they check the property title.

-If they are still going to live in the property after they gift it to you, they won't get the benefit of the property being free from Inheritance Tax, unless they pay you rent at the market rate.
-If that happens, you'll have to pay Income Tax on that income.
+If they are still going to live in the property, it will still be liable for Inheritance Tax when they die unless they pay you rent at the market rate.
+If they do pay you rent, you'll have to pay Income Tax on that income.

 Your parents may also be accused of Deliberate Deprivation of Assets if they gift you their home.
 Some people have done this to avoid paying for the cost of their care as they grow older.
 A Local Authority can, by law, transfer the property back into your parents' names if they decide the transfer has happened to avoid care home fees.
 The value of the property will then be included when deciding whether funding for care is given.

 The final concern is if you die before your parents do.
-If this happens and they are living in the property, the house will pass to whoever you left it to in your Will and they will have to move out.
-If you proceed with the transfer/purchase of the property you should consider revising your Will if you wish to protect your parents and enable them to continue to live in the property.
+If this happens and they are living in the property, the house will pass to whoever you left it to in your will (or whoever's entitled to it under inheritance laws) and they will have to move out.
+If you do go ahead with buying the house, you should consider making or updating your will to reduce the risk of your parents' home ending up in the wrong hands.